- Where is the PAN Facility located/contact info?

 7. How do I get my results? (top)

 Results are emailed to you, and can be viewed using Qiagen's PyroMark software.
-You can obtain a free copy of the software by contacting the PAN Facility at email@example.com or 650-723-3189.
+You can obtain a free copy of the software by contacting email@example.com at 650-723-3189.

 8. Why do I need three primers? (top)

 You need at least two primers for PCR.
 One PCR primer MUST BE biotinylated on the 5' end.
 The biotinlyated PCR primer can be either the forward or reverse PCR primer, that's up to you.
 The biotinlyated PCR strand is captured/purified prior to pyrosequencing.
 A pyro-sequencing primer (the third primer) is added to the purified biotinlylated PCR strand and pyrosequencing commenses.
 The pryo-sequencing primer MUST BE in the opposite direction of the biotinlyated primer.
 You can use the non-biotinlyated PCR primer as your pyro-sequencing primer, but please be aware that this strategy is not as efficent as using a nested pyro-sequencing primer.

 9. Assay Design Tips (top)